Intergenerational risk sharing in a Defined Contribution pension system: analysis with Bayesian optimization: Tutorial on Bayesian optimization

-\paragraph{Posterior Gaussian process.} The use of a Gaussian process as a prior leads to an {\em analytic} expression of the resulting posterior distribution.
+The use of a Gaussian process as a prior leads to an {\em analytic} expression of the resulting posterior distribution.
 Given data $D_n = \{ (x_i, f(x_i)) \}_{i=1}^n$, the posterior distribution of $f$ is also given as a Gaussian process

-where $\mu_n: \Omega \to \mathbb{R}$ is the {\em posterior mean function} and $k_n: \Omega \times \Omega \to \mathbb{R}$ is the {\em posterior covariance function}, given by
+where $m_n: \Omega \to \mathbb{R}$ is the {\em posterior mean function} and $k_n: \Omega \times \Omega \to \mathbb{R}$ is the {\em posterior covariance function}, given by

 where ${\bf f}_n := (f(x_1), \dots, f(x_n))^\top$, ${\bf k}_n(x) := (k(x,x_1), \dots, k(x, x_n))^\top \in \mathbb{R}^n$ and ${\bf K}_n := (k(x_i, x_j))_{i, j = 1}^n \in \mathbb{R}^{n \times n}$.
 For the detail of the above derivation, see \cite{Rasmussen2006}.